 Information for Businesses

-Fires containing trade or commercial waste are illegal unless subject to an exemption from the Environment Agency.
-The Environment Agency has produced a leaflet which outlines what you can and cannot do with your waste:
+Fires containing trade or commercial waste are illegal unless subject to an exemption from the Environment Agency - details of this exemption are available on the gov.uk website:

 If you would like to find out more about how to dispose of trade and commercial waste correctly please contact the Environment Agency:

 - Telephone: 03708 506 506 (Mon-Fri 08:00 to 18:00)

 - Website: Environment Agency

 It is also an offence to burn any materials on industrial premises, trade premises or which has come from a business which will create dark smoke.
 This includes; plastics, oil, paint, rubber, mattresses, sofas, tyres, painted or coated wood, chipboard and particle board.